Geometric pressure for multimodal maps of the interval: Introduction. The main results

 Notice that $f(K_{\con}(f))\subset K_{\con}(f)$. \end{defi}

 The main theorem in this paper corresponding to \cite[Main Theorem]{PR-L2} is

-\begin{generic}[Theorem A] Let $(f,K)\in\sA_+^3$, in particular let $f$ be topologically transitive on $K$ and have positive entropy, and let all $f$-periodic orbits in $K$ be hyperbolic repelling.
-Then\footnote{In previous versions of this paper we assumed that there exist nice couples having components of arbitrarily small diameters, see Definition~\ref{nice couple}.
-This assumption seems substantial in the complex case, \cite{PR-L2}.
-In our real setting this condition holds automatically; nice couples exist containing critical points and other points where $f|_K$ is not open, see Definition~\ref{exceptional}.
-In fact nice couples containing an arbitrary finite set not containing any periodic points exist, see Lemma ~\ref{existence of nice couples}.} \begin{description} \item[1.
+\begin{generic}[Theorem A] Let $(f,K)\in\sA_+^3$, in particular let $f$ be topologically transitive on $K$ and have positive entropy, and assume all $f$-periodic orbits in $K$ are hyperbolic repelling.
+Then \begin{description} \item[1.
 Analyticity of the pressure function] The pressure function $P(t)$ is real analytic on the open interval $(\tneg, \tpos)$, and linear with slope $- \chisup(f)$ (resp. $-\chiinf(f)$) on $(- \infty, \tneg]$ (resp. $[\tpos, + \infty)$).

 \item[2.
 Conformal measure] For each $t \in (\tneg, \tpos)$, the least value $p$ for which there exists an $(\exp p)|f'|^t$\nobreakdash-conformal probability measure $\mu_t$ on $K$ is $p=P(t)$.
 The measure $\mu_t$ is unique among all $(\exp p)|f'|^t$\nobreakdash-confo\-rmal probability measures.
 Moreover $\mu_t$ is non\nobreakdash-atomic, positive on all open sets in $K$, ergodic, and it is supported on~$K_{\con}(f)$.